ibm-cloud-docs/containers/storage-file-vpc-install.md

     Example output
     ```sh
     Name                  Version         Supported Kubernetes Range   Supported OpenShift Range   Kubernetes Default   OpenShift Default
-    vpc-file-csi-driver   1.2             >=1.24.0                     >=4.10.0                    -                    -
     vpc-file-csi-driver   2.0 (default)   >=1.30.0                     >=4.15.0                    -                    -
     ```
     {: pre}

 1. Enable the add-on and follow the prompts to install any dependencies.
+Version 2.0 is recommended.
     ```sh
-    ibmcloud ks cluster addon enable vpc-file-csi-driver --version VERSION --cluster CLUSTER
+    ibmcloud ks cluster addon enable vpc-file-csi-driver --version 2.0 --cluster CLUSTER
     ```
     {: pre}

     Example output.
     ```sh
-    Enabling add-on vpc-file-csi-driver(1.0) for cluster devcluster2...
+    Enabling add-on vpc-file-csi-driver(2.0) for cluster devcluster2...
     The add-on might take several minutes to deploy and become ready for use.
     The ibm-storage-operator add-on version 1.0 is required to enable the vpc-file-csi-driver add-on.
 Enable ibm-storage-operator? [y/N]> y
     ```
     {: screen}

+    Example prompt to install dependencies.
+    ```sh
+    The ibm-storage-operator add-on version 1.0 is required to enable the vpc-file-csi-driver add-on.
+Enable ibm-storage-operator? [y/N]> y
+    ```
+    {: pre}

 1. Verify that the add-on is enabled.